 Carbs in crust: 151

-Carbs in syrup: 26 (this is the estimated carb count for half of the syrup recipe, keeping in mind that some of the fruit will be left behind when the syrup is strained and knowing that only about half of the final syrup will be used to brush onto the galette)
+Carbs in syrup: 26 (this is the estimated carb count for half of the syrup recipe, keeping in mind that some of the fruit will be left behind when the peaches are strained and knowing that only about half of the final syrup will be used to brush onto the galette)

 Note: Carb information is calculated based on the specific ingredients I used to cook with to help guide my own insulin to carb ratio when dosing before I eat my home cooked recipes.